wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-build-measure-speed-repeat/index.md

 The last time after (of course) running it a couple of times was "1.329s".
 Roughly each of them was around 1.4seconds.
 That means about 1 second faster.
 Nice learning.
+The nifty thing is though, I can not remove this part completely, I will have to write to the filesystem at some point in time.\
-Though with 1.4 second we are already much better, there is still a lot of beef left.
+Though with 1.4s we know there is a potential of speeding it up by 41%.
+So there is still a lot of beef left, 59%.
+Let's see if there is some low hanging fruits there.

 ### Template Rendering Speed
-Let's look at the third "maybe slow" thing.
-The template rendering.
+The third "maybe slow" thing is the template rendering, the function we call is `tundra.getRender('post.html', ...)`.
 We know the numbers from before, 2.4 seconds it takes about to render all tags pages.
 Now let me comment out only the template rendering code.